apache/carbondata/docs/faq.md

 The bad records are stored at the location set in carbon.badRecords.location in carbon.properties file.
 By default **carbon.badRecords.location** specifies the following location ``/opt/Carbon/Spark/badrecords``.

-## How to handle Bad Records?
+## How to enable Bad Record Logging?
 While loading data we can specify the approach to handle Bad Records.
 In order to analyse the cause of the Bad Records the parameter ``BAD_RECORDS_LOGGER_ENABLE`` must be set to value ``TRUE``.
-There are three approaches to handle Bad Records which can be specified  by the parameter ``BAD_RECORDS_ACTION``.
+There are multiple approaches to handle Bad Records which can be specified  by the parameter ``BAD_RECORDS_ACTION``.

 - To pad the incorrect values of the csv rows with NULL value and load the data in CarbonData, set the following in the query :
 ```